Medically reviewed by Drugs.com. Last updated on Mar 17, 2022.

 - Family history.
 Your risk of prediabetes increases if you have a parent or sibling with type 2 diabetes.

 - Polycystic ovary syndrome.
-This common condition — characterized by irregular menstrual periods, excess hair growth and obesity — increases women's risk of prediabetes.
+Women with this common condition — characterized by irregular menstrual periods, excess hair growth and obesity — have a higher risk of prediabetes.

 - High blood pressure